The band and the boys whose single launched Sonobeat Records in 1967

 courtesy Ernie Gammage

 It's fall 1963 in Austin, Texas.
-Future Sweetarts co-founders Dwight Dow and Ernie Gammage are beginning their freshman year at The University of Texas.
+Dwight Dow and Ernie Gammage are just starting at The University of Texas, Dwight as a junior transferee from North Texas and Ernie as a freshman.
 The two connect with Austin musician Charlie Hatchett (who'll later become a legendary Austin band booking agent) to form rock cover band The Fabulous Chevelles (not to be confused with another Texas band that forms almost ten years later, The Fabulous Thunderbirds).
 The Chevelles play all the regular Austin live music venues and University of Texas fraternity parties.
 The money's good and helps Dwight and Ernie pay their way through college.
-But by 1965, Dwight and Ernie move on to co-found the Sweettarts – note that the original spelling of the band's name mirrors, but as one word, the spelling of the popular candy Sweet Tarts first introduced in 1963.
+But by 1965, Dwight and Ernie move on to co-found the Sweettarts – note that the original spelling of the band's name mirrors, but as one word, the spelling of the popular candy Sweet Tarts, first introduced in 1963.
 The new band – at the time nameless – gets a call during rehearsal from a frat party booker who wants to know who they are; Dwight's eating SweetTarts at the time.
 As a joke they give the booker that name, and it sticks.

 When Dwight and Ernie form the 'Tarts, they recruit two African-American musicians and promote the band as "The Sweetarts – half black, half white.
 You gotta hear them, they're outta sight."
 But the first incarnation of the 'Tarts doesn't last long, largely because the University of Texas frat scene, which generously subsidizes Austin bands every weekend, is unsure whether the 'Tarts are a rock 'n' roll band or a rhythm 'n' blues band, so party bookings start to dry up.
 Version two of the Sweetarts features the line-up that will initially record and release a single, So Many Times, in 1966 for Dallas-based Vandan Records.
 Perhaps, after the Vandan release, it's a call from trademark attorneys for Sunline, who manufactures Sweet Tarts, that results in a change in spelling of the band's name to Sweetarts, with just one "t" in the middle, or perhaps it's just a smart tweak to make sure the band's name is spelled correctly in night club newspaper ads and on marquees.
 Following up the Vandan single, the band records Sonobeat's first release, A Picture of Me, in 1967.
 Most other Austin rock bands in the mid-'60s stick to covers of top 40 hits, but the Sweetarts are fortunate to have a strong and clever tunesmith in Ernie Gammage, who writes both sides of the Vandan single and both sides of its Sonobeat single.

-September 2017 marks the 50th anniversary of the release of A Picture of Me's release, a darn good reason to celebrate.
-And for the celebration, all five members of the Sweetarts get back together – during Hurricane Harvey – in Austin for a photo shoot that replicates the cover photo Sonobeat uses to package the original single.
+September 2017 marks the 50th anniversary of the release of A Picture of Me, a darn good reason to celebrate.
+And for the celebration, all five members of the Sweetarts get back together in Austin – during Hurricane Harvey, which dumps torrential rains over Central Texas – for a photo shoot that replicates the cover photo Sonobeat uses to package the original single.
 We also take this opportunity to ask the 'Tarts some fresh questions.
 So, here's some background on each of Dwight, Ernie, Mike, Pat, and Tom, followed by their answers to our questions.